Lodge-Based Galapagos Adventure

 Day 3: North Seymour

-For avid hikers, there’s an optional excursion around the rim of Volcan Sierra Negra.
-This challenging six-mile hike allows a chance to peer into the vast caldera of the volcano, one of the largest in the world.
-Others will visit Las Tintoreras, an islet within the bay surrounded by fissures and canals where dozens of white-tip reef sharks, known as Tintoreras, rest along the bottom during the day.
-Follow the trail past marine iguanas through a sea lion colony.
-We will have the opportunity to see blue-footed boobies and the unique Galapagos penguins before snorkeling with sea lions and sea turtles.
+For avid hikers, there’s an optional all-day excursion around the rim of Volcan Sierra Negra today.
+This challenging 7-mile round-trip hike allows a chance to peer into the vast caldera of the volcano, one of the largest in the world at four miles across, with breathtaking views from the rim.
+Those who prefer a less challenging outing will visit Las Tintoreras, an islet within the bay surrounded by fissures and canals where dozens of gentle white-tipped reef sharks— tintoreras in Spanish—rest along the shallow sea bottom during the day.
+Along the fringes, marine iguanas warm themselves in the sun while Galapagos penguins dart in and out of the water looking for food.
+We'll have a chance to see blue-footed boobies, too, before snorkeling with sea lions and sea turtles.

 Day 7: Bartolome